 Loss of energy – our body relies on food as its fuel, so something it is intolerant to has the opposite effect and the bodies energy works to trying to undo the damage.
 Many people then take an anti-allergy tablet to reduce the symptoms.
 Cetirizine is an antihistamine that reduces the natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.
 So people take an antihistamine to treat cold or allergy type symptoms such as sneezing, itching, watery eyes, or runny nose.

 However, constantly subduing your immune system and still exposing it to the cause of the issue is not going to do you any good long term.
 Our body naturally produces histamine to help you get rid of something that's upsetting you, an allergy trigger or "allergen" for example.
 It gives you a warning that there is an issue present.
-It can be reaction to someone’s aftershave or perfume, soap powder or softener – it does have to be a food or drink you have consumed.
+It can be reaction to someone’s aftershave or perfume, soap powder or softener – so it does not have to be a food or drink you have consumed, it can be any type of substance, even a reaction from cat hair for instance from someone in the office who sits a fair distance away from you.
 Histamine reacts by making you sneeze, your eyes stream or you itch, it does whatever it can to get rid of the allergen.
 Sometimes the bowels will just open.
 The body is screaming ‘get it out’ and does so as quickly as it can.
 This is part of your body's defence system and is natural, but people think this reaction is the issue and prefer to medicate to get rid of the signs that something is wrong.
 They medicate the reaction, not the cause.
 If you do that the issue is still there.
 So sometimes taking an antihistamine means you subdue your body’s reactions and then continue to consume or be exposed to the cause of the problem.